-While the method above helps you get rid of cache files from your Mac, it actually does not delete all the cache files that have been ever created on your machine.
+While the method above helps you get rid of caches and other temporary files from your Mac, it actually does not delete all the cache junk that has been ever created on your machine.
 This is because, practically, it’s almost impossible to find each and every cache file and remove it from your Mac.

-Various apps place their cache files in different directories and locations.
+Various apps place their cache files and other service items in different directories and locations.
 You might delete something from the aforementioned folder, but certain cache files may still be lingering around in other folders.
 Some apps prefer to keep their cache files deep down in directories, and it is extremely difficult to get to those files and delete them.

 As if that isn’t enough, there is sandbox data of various Mac Store apps stored on your machine.
-This leads you to the question: how do you get rid of all the cache files from your Mac?
+This leads you to the question: how do you clean your Mac from all cache junk?
 Well, the answer is a third-party tool.

 What’s the solution then?

-There’s an app called MacCleaner Pro that does all the hard work for you, so you can sit back, relax, and wait for the cache files to be deleted from your Mac.
-This app goes deep down in your Mac’s directories, finds the cache files created by various apps and tools, and deletes them all from your machine.
+There’s an app called MacCleaner Pro that does all the hard work for you, so you can sit back, relax, and wait for the junk files to be deleted from your Mac.
+This app goes deep down in your Mac’s directories, finds the temporary files created by various apps and tools, and deletes them all from your machine.